xlucn/dotfiles/README.md

     - taking screenshot (with `fbgrab`, I prefer the executable from [fbcat](https://github.com/jwilk/fbcat) project)
     - start screensaver (with tty-clock)
   - CPU/memory/battery/volume/email/weather status indicator, and even more
-  - Font/characters for window names and status inidicators.
+  - Nerd font characters for window names and status inidicators.
 The choosed characters are fbterm-friendly and look terrible in other terminal emulators in DE/WM

 Program recommendations (other than most well known like vim, ncmpcpp, tmux, etc.):